appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

 Enabling this property for a select widget makes it a mandatory field, meaning that the user must select a value from the dropdown.
-When the select widget is placed within a Form widget and the **Required** property is enabled, the Form's submit button remains disabled until a value is selected in the select widget.
+When the select widget is placed within a Form widget and the **Required** property is enabled, the Form's submit button remains inactive until a value is selected in the select widget.

 </dd>